 Physicians in the Nuclear Medicine Division perform clinical services in positron emission tomography (PET/CT), single-photon emission computerized tomography (SPECT/CT), planar gamma imaging and nuclear medicine therapies.
 Additionally, they collaborate with researchers for clinical trials sponsored by the National Institutes of Health, National Cancer Institute, and industry partners in translating novel PET and SPECT radiopharmaceuticals for use in human subjects.

-Clinical work is performed at Parkland Memorial Hospital, Zale Lipshy University Hospital, William P. Clements Jr. University Hospital, and the PET Imaging Services at Clements Advanced Imaging Center.
+Clinical work is performed at Parkland Memorial Hospital, William P. Clements Jr. University Hospital, Zale Lipshy Pavilion, and the PET Imaging Services at Clements Advanced Imaging Center.
 The division provides comprehensive clinical services, including general nuclear medicine, nuclear cardiology, oncologic PET/CT with 18F FDG (for human solid tumors), 18F DOTATATE (neuroendocrine tumors), 18F fluciclovine (prostate cancer), 18F sodium fluoride (bone metastases), cardiac PET/CT and brain PET/CT with 18F FDG and 18F-amyloid radiotracers.
 In addition, radionucleide therapies for benign thyroid disorders, malignant thyroid cancers, and bone metastases (Xofigo) are performed.

 Intellectual vibrancy and technological innovation are core values of the Nuclear Medicine Division.
 Clinical research activities include National Cancer Institute-sponsored multicenter clinical trials in many human solid tumors, PET and SPECT neuroimaging for various neurodegenerative disorders, including novel tau radiotracers, and whole body imaging for oncologic disorders initiated by UT Southwestern investigators and cardiac PET/CT for cardiac diseases.